vimode/frontend-mentor-challenges/intro-component-with-signup-form/README.md

-Starting working on this challenge, readme will be updated when I finish this challenge.
+Started working on this challenge, readme will be updated when I finish this challenge.

 # Intro component with sign up form